-A copy of our Annual Report on Form 10-K (as amended) for our most recently completed fiscal year, which has been filed with the Securities and Exchange Commission, which we refer to in this Proxy Statement as the "SEC," will be mailed to stockholders entitled to vote at the Annual Meeting who have elected to receive a hard copy of the proxy materials and is also available without charge to stockholders upon written request to: Drive Shack Inc., 218 W. 18th Street, 3rd Floor, New York, NY 10011, Attention: Investor Relations.
-You can also find an electronic version of our Annual Report on the Investor Relations section of the Drive Shack website (http://ir.driveshack.com).
+A copy of our Annual Report on Form 10-K for our most recently completed fiscal year, which has been filed with the Securities and Exchange Commission, which we refer to in this Proxy Statement as the "SEC," will be mailed to stockholders entitled to vote at the Annual Meeting who have elected to receive a hard copy.
+A hard copy of the proxy materials and is also available without charge to stockholders upon written request to: Drive Shack Inc., 10670 N. Central Expressway, Suite 700, Dallas, TX 75231, Attention: Investor Relations.
+You can also find an electronic version of our Annual Report on the Investor Relations section of the Drive Shack website (https://ir.driveshack.com).